Mini Braised Short-Rib Taco Bites

 - 1 c. red wine (Cabernet Sauvignon is good)

 - 1 (12-inch) flour tortilla

 - 2 oz.
-Joan of Arc® Roquefort cheese, crumbled
+Joan of Arc® Roquefort cheese (or other strong blue-veined cheese), crumbled

 - Fresh rosemary, for garnish